 The rancher rushed to speak to his local neighbours about his find.
 They could not explain what he found.
 After talking to friends in the town of Corona, it was recommended that he go to the authorities in the city of Roswell to report his discovery.
 Eventually he did, carrying with him two boxes containing the mysterious debris.

 As it was unlikely that a major military operation of this kind, with numerous military trucks going through the town heading north, would not be noticed by the public and lead reporters to ask questions, Lieutenant Walter Haut, the public information officer at the base, was ordered to distribute to the media, in an attempt to keep reporters away from the recovery operation, a news release claiming that a flying disc had been recovered — an interesting choice of words to describe the object and perhaps not the most ideal for some military officials higher up the chain of command.
 However, no one in the top brass knew what was happening.
 Everything remained quiet.
-Blanchard was merely acting on considered and reasoned advice from his men and those with more knowledge and experience that a new flying object not made by anyone in the world might have been found and could represent one of those mysterious flying saucers getting mentioned regularly in newspaper articles and news broadcasts of various radio stations around the country.
+Blanchard was merely acting on considered and reasoned advice from his men and those with more knowledge and experience that a new flying object not made by anyone in the world might have been found and could represent one of those mysterious flying saucers getting mentioned regularly in newspaper articles and news broadcasts on various radio stations around the country.
 It had to be a new flying object not manufactured by any organization on the planet — not even the USAF.
 This was a new find.
-He thought he had a significant find based on what he saw and the advice he received.
-Despite making what he thought was a reasonable decision, Blanchard would be chastised for this after failing to seek advice higher up the chain of command (he would later be replaced by another commanding officer even though the USAF claimed, on the record, there was nothing out-of-the-ordinary in making this decision).
-Unfortunately, Blanchard's decision had far-reaching consequences.
-Far from quelling the curiosity of the press, it had the opposite effect.
-The news release had merely heightened the interest among reporters in the military recovery operation and wanted to learn more.
+He thought he had made a significant find because of what he saw and the reasoned and experienced advice he received from his men on the air base.

 One eager reporter named Johnny McBoyle, who had heard about the military commotion over an apparent "disc", attempted the long drive to the site to see what it was the military were picking up.
 Unfortunately, he was prevented from doing so.
-He was stopped at a checkpoint, taken out of his car and put inside a military vehicle and sent to the Roswell air base to be held against his will.
+He was stopped at a checkpoint, taken out of his car, put inside a military vehicle, and sent to the Roswell air base to be held against his will.
 Despite this, McBoyle picked up additional information as he carefully tried to make out what some of the military people were saying.
-While sitting in an office until the recovery operation was complete, he eventually overhead from some military officers at the base of so-called "bodies" having been recovered some distance from the main wreckage site.
+While sitting in an office until the recovery operation was complete, he eventually overhead some military officers at the base of so-called "bodies" having been recovered some distance from the main wreckage site.
 The journalist was so excited about the information that he attempted to make a secret call to his radio station to state that bodies had been found, and he would describe them as "little green men" to give an indication of just how unusual the discovery was and the way the military men were behaving on hearing about the news.
-Almost immediately, the line was tapped and military personnel at the base were informed about what was happening.
-Since then, the journalist kept quiet and told his colleague at the radio station not to say anything.
-It would appear that he was threatened with his own life, as did the rancher who was eventually brought in for questioning and held against his will for several days.
+Almost immediately, the line was tapped, and military personnel at the base were informed about what was happening.
+Since then, the journalist has kept quiet and told his colleague at the radio station not to say anything.
+It would appear that he was threatened with his own life, as was the rancher who was eventually brought in for questioning and held against his will for several days.
 All forms of interrogation and bad treatment of the rancher were handed out in the hope that he would reveal everything he knew.
 Eventually, he had to be released; however, before doing so, the rancher was ordered to go to a local radio station in Roswell, accompanied by two Air Force men, to state it was a weather balloon, and was later allowed to visit another radio station on his own in the belief that he was complying with the military directive.
 However, the rancher changed his mind.
 He stated that what he saw was not a weather balloon and that if he had his time again, he wouldn't tell the authorities, even if it was an atomic bomb.
 He was left distrusting of the military ever since and only spoke to his son years later about what he found.

 As a result of the sensational claims of a flying disc having been allegedly recovered, within two hours of the news release, General Roger Ramey at Fort Worth AAF issued a new story to the media.
-In fact, there was only a former military officer turned a civilian photographer and news reporter named James Bond Johnson working for a newspaper who arrived at the meeting.
-Now the story was that the whole event was merely a mistake and what was recovered was a simple weather balloon.
+In fact, there was only a former military officer turned civilian photographer and news reporter named James Bond Johnson working for a newspaper who arrived at the meeting.
+Now the story was that the whole event was merely a mistake, and what was recovered was a simple weather balloon.
 No special materials were mentioned in the construction of the balloon.
 To support the new claim, General Ramey permitted Johnson to take several photographs of the remains of a weather balloon put on temporary display in his office.
-In those photographs reveal a bright-silvery and heavily crinkled metallic foil together with some beams and plastic tape.
+In those photographs would reveal a bright-silvery and heavily crinkled metallic foil together with some beams and plastic tape.

 The shape-memory metal foil left a deep impression on people's mind